sachu4226/Sales_Performance_Analysis/README.md

-Created a interactive Power BI dashboard to to find the patterns and trends to boost the company sales.
+Created a interactive Power BI dashboard to find the patterns and trends to boost the company sales.